GdKent/Introduction-to-Machine-Learning/README.md

 If you find this repository useful and end up using it in your research or teaching, please feel free to cite it as the following:

-G. D. Kent. *Introduction to Machine Learning*.
+Kent, G. D. *Introduction to Machine Learning*.
 GitHub, [https://github.com/GdKent/Introduction-to-Machine-Learning](https://github.com/GdKent/Introduction-to-Machine-Learning), 2024

 ### General Disclaimer